opensearch-project/documentation-website/_opensearch/query-dsl/text-analyzers.md

 OpenSearch supports the following specialized text analyzers:

-1. **Standard analyzer** – parses text strings into terms at word boundaries per the Unicode text segmentation algorithm.
-It also removes stop words and removes punctuation and lowercase terms.
+1. **Standard analyzer** – parses all strings into terms at word boundaries per the Unicode text segmentation algorithm.
+It removes most, but not all punctuation.
+It converts all characters to lowercase.
+You can remove stop words if you turn on that option, but it does not remove stop words by default.
-1. **Simple analyzer** – converts all characters to lower case and divides groups of non-letter characters into terms.
+1. **Simple analyzer** – converts all characters to lowercase, and removes non-letter characters when it splits a string into tokens on any non-letter character.
-1. **Whitespace analyzer** – parses characters into terms between whitespaces.
+1. **Whitespace analyzer** – parses a string into terms between each whitespace.
-1. **Stop analyzer** – Removes stop words (e.g. "but," or "this") from the query string.
+1. **Stop analyzer** – Converts a string to lowercase and removes non-letter characters by splitting the string into tokens at each non-letter character.
+It also removes stop words (e.g. "but," or "this") from the query string.
-1. **Keyword analyzer** – receives text and outputs only the text specified as a single keyword term.
+1. **Keyword analyzer** – receives a string as input and outputs the entire string as one term.
-1. **Pattern analyzer** – splits text into terms using a regular expression and supports lower case characters and stop words.
+1. **Pattern analyzer** – splits a string into terms using a regular expression and supports converting characters to lowercase.
+It also supports removing stop words.
-1. **Language analyzer** – provides multiple languages to specify as analyzer values.
+1. **Language analyzer** – provides analyzers specific to multiple languages.
 1. **Fingerprint analyzer** – creates a fingerprint to use as a duplicate detector.

 The full specialized text analyzers reference is in-progress and will be published soon.